nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/scripting-azure-services-with-powershell-automation.md

 ## logging in (using a "Microsoft Account" rather than an "Organizational Account")

 TODO: detail the difference in accessing azure using either account types
+### What is the difference between a Microsoft account and an organizational account?

 Now you have the libraries installed you need to give those libraries the authorisation to operate on your azure account.
 There are 2 ways of authenticating to Azure, 1 using what they call an "Organizational Account" which will need an Azure AD (Active Directory) setup.
 I am using what they call a "Microsoft Account" and this uses a management certificate that is held in a .publishsettings file.

+For now this (and my future Azure posts) are going to assume you are using a Microsoft Account because that's what I'm using at the moment.
+However if you are interested [see the bottom of this post for more info on the 2 account types](#account-types)

  * To get your .publishsettings file, type "azure account download" and it will load up a browser window to download it for you (allowing you to sign in to your Microsoft account
  TODO: powershell equivalent of account download